kyle-erin/BatchEmail/readme.md

 ### subjects.txt ###
 Put a newline separated list of subjects, subject at line 2 will correspond to email recipient at line 2 in emails.txt

+### sendEmails.py ###
+Run this after all configurations are set, and all email addresses listed in emails.txt will receive an email containing the message in message.txt with a corresponding subject in subjects.txt sent from the email address listed in email_address.txt